pcihazer20/fastapi-sandbox/README.md

 # FastAPI Sandbox

-A FastAPI application with SQLModel, PostgreSQL, and Alembic migrations demonstrating full CRUD operations for a `Payment` resource.
+A FastAPI application with SQLModel, PostgreSQL, and Alembic migrations demonstrating full CRUD operations for `Payment` and `Order` resources, following a Spring Boot-style layered architecture.

 ## Stack